 For contractors in your area, check out Rated People.

 I’ll take that last point first.
-It may sound obvious, but just because your house was built in the 1930s or later, this doesn’t mean it has a cavity between the inner and outer leaf of brickwork.
+It may sound obvious, but just because your house was built in the 1930s or later doesn’t mean it has a cavity between the inner and outer leaf of brickwork.

 My previous home hails from the mid-30s, and although the front elevation is solid engineering brick, the sides and rear were of lesser quality.
-Not only that but along the side and rear walls, you could see a row of headers every 4 or 5 courses, indicating that it was a solid wall.
+Also, along the side and rear walls, you could see a row of headers every 4 or 5 courses, indicating that it was a solid wall.